 What makes the Cambridge Law course so special?

 The Law course at Cambridge is intended to give a deeper appreciation and understanding of the working of legal rules and institutions than is obtainable from vocational training.
 It provides an opportunity to see Law in its social and economic context and to examine its general principles and techniques.
 The problems studied involve questions of interpretation, logical reasoning, ethical judgment, civil and political liberties and social control.
 So the course is interesting, challenging, and sharply relevant to a whole range of situations which arise in our society.

 Why choose Newnham for Law?

 Newnham is particularly well-suited for those considering Law at Cambridge.
 The College has a long and successful history of teaching law.
 Newnham students are regularly awarded prizes for outstanding achievements in their studies and international competitions.
 The striking Faculty building, which houses the Law Library and all of the lecture rooms, is just across the road, on the Sidgwick site.
 There is an active Law Society in Newnham, and various activities are arranged for students, including mooting.
 There is a strong network of former Newnham lawyers, who help provide support, advice and opportunities for current students.

 How many students take Law at Newnham and what options do they choose?

 Typically there are between four and six students in each year of Tripos, as well as graduate students in the LLM, MCL and PhD programmes.
-Civil Law and Legal Skills and Methodology are taken by all first year students, and almost all undergraduates will also take the seven foundation subjects (Constitutional Law, Criminal Law, Tort, Contract, Land Law, Equity, EU Law).
+Almost all undergraduates will take the seven foundation subjects (Constitutional Law, Criminal Law, Tort, Contract, Land Law, Equity, EU Law).
 Beyond this, students may choose freely.
 There is a wide range of choices in the third year in particular, where the half papers and seminars are popular options.

 Can you tell me more about the Law Fellows?